 Where -n is the number of requests, in this case we are sending 100,000 requests for every concurrency level of -c specified.
-Thanks to ab.c, are are able to step through from 0 simultaneous requests up to 1,000 in increments of 10 at a time.
+Thanks to ab.c, we are able to step through from 0 simultaneous requests up to 1,000 in increments of 10 at a time.
 Each test is also performed 3 times as specified in the rounds, this way I am able to get a better average result as each concurrency level is run 3 times.
 In total every test therefore results in around 30,000,000 GET requests being sent to the web server at http://x.x.x.x:80/index.html.

 The -t flag specifies the amount of threads to use, this was adjusted from 1, 2, 4 and 8 depending on the amount of CPU cores assigned to the web server for each test.
-The -k flag is also specified as are are making use of keep alive.
+The -k flag is also specified as we are making use of keep alive.

 The Test Environment